-Originally a singer/songwriter from St. Louis, MO, Lizzie Weber released her debut full-length album in January 2014.
+Originally a singer/songwriter from St. Louis, MO and now based in the Pacific Northwest, Lizzie Weber released her debut full-length album in January 2014.
 Lizzie’s roots in St. Louis have a lot to do with a woman so grounded.
 “I feel as though growing up in St. Louis allowed me to develop strong values and a strong sense of self, a kind of self-awareness that sort of catapulted me into writing very personal and emotionally charged music.”

 Following the success of her debut, Lizzie appeared on the cover of the Riverfront Times in January of 2015, and was interviewed for Arts America on PBS.
-She has performed with such acclaimed songwriters as Academy Award-winner Marketa Irglova (the Swell Season/Once), John Gorka, Crystal Bowersox, and Tiny Ruins.
+She has performed with such acclaimed songwriters as Academy Award-winner Marketa Irglova (the Swell Season/Once), Gill Landry, Mason Jennings, and Tiny Ruins.

-In fall of 2015, Lizzie produced a rendition of Nirvana’s “Heart-Shaped Box,” released on iTunes November 30.
-On April 26th of this year, she released a single called “Love Again” produced by Grammy-award winner Sheldon Gomberg.
-She is currently preparing to record her sophomore album.
+In fall of 2015, Lizzie produced a rendition of Nirvana’s “Heart-Shaped Box,” following that, she released a single called “Love Again” produced by Grammy-award winner Sheldon Gomberg.

 Purchase the debut album

 NO HARBOR - LIVE AT THE UNKNOWN RECORDING STUDIO